Recent Events

 These very young children can already write the English alphabet!

-Children are proud to display their artwork which will later be shown to their parents.
+Children are proud to display their art works, and to show them later to their parents.

 Later Sibri Nantogmah, Cofounder and Headmistress of the school in Bimbilla, expressed her gratitude to Lyn Burr Brignoli, Sibri’s Cofounder and collaborator here in the U.S: